fastify/fastify/docs/Routes.md

   return processed
 })
 ```
+**Warning:** You can't return `undefined`.
+For more details read [promise-resolution](#promise-resolution).

 As you can see we are not calling `reply.send` to send back the data to the user.
-You just need to return the body (given that body is not `undefined`) and you are done!
+You just need to return the body and you are done!

 If you need it you can also send back the data to the user with `reply.send`.
 ```js
 fastify.get('/', options, async function (request, reply) {